paras-32370/Induction-program-/README.md

 My third day of college begins by resiting the name of God. then program start and first of all we have an expert talk with Dr.Priya Darshani madam on topic Universal Human Values in Auditorium and guided us that how to live value -based life.
 Then a senior Gautam sir of mechanical engineering branch share his journey in Motorsports which inspires me a lot.
 Then the Team of causmic club which organize the whole induction program told us about there initives for students to develop our skills like creativity, leadership,etc. Then we moved for our English class where we learn that how to present ourself among others.
 Then we attended the peer to peer class in which seniors taught us about coding basics which is helpful in further studies. with this our day end.
+# day-4
+## 5th August 2025
+my fourth day of college starts at afternoon and we have a talk with senior Gautam sir on topic Motorsports .
+Then we have an introduction to the digital marketing club that what is the significance and working of this club and encourage us to participate in the recruitment of club.